treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Aliasing or correlations

 * Should relate in some way to the object or expression they are aliasing.
-* As rule of thumb the correlation name should be the first letter of each word in the object's name.
+* As a rule of thumb the correlation name should be the first letter of each word in the object's name.
-* If there is already a correlation with same name then append a number.
+* If there is already a correlation with the same name then append a number.
 * Always include the `AS` keyword—makes it easier to read as it is explicit.
 * For computed data (`SUM()` or `AVG()`) use the name you would give it were it a column defined in the schema.